 Can you send me a list of schools specific to the type of program I am looking for?

 We do not maintain lists of programs other than those that are publicly available on our site.
-You can visit our accounting schools directory or guide to master’s in finance programs for more information on schools and programs in your area.
+You can visit our accounting schools directory for more information on schools and programs in your area.
 The National Center for Education Statistics College Navigator is another resource that allows you to find programs sorted by multiple criteria.

 How can I enroll in your school?

 MastersinAccounting.info is an informational resource and as such we do not offer courses or programs.
-Please see our accounting schools directory or guide to master’s in finance programs for lists of schools by state.
+Please see our accounting schools directory for lists of schools by state.
 You can also check out our guide to earning a master’s in accounting online to find out more about online accounting degree programs.

 How do I become a CPA?